 Windows 8 Cons

-- All-new user interface: In the same regard that some people find the new interface fantastic, some may completely abhor it altogether.
+- All-new user interface: In the same regard that some people find the new interface fantastic, some may completely abhor it all together.
 Some adopters may find it hard to navigate through the desktop while some might find it hard to find their way back to the start menu.
 The start menu, for whatever it’s worth, is what makes Windows ‘Windows’; and the new Metro UI completely diminishes that essence.
 It will surely take some serious behavioral adjustment for those used to the start menu and the entire thingamajig since Windows 95 to get used to the new one.

 - Steep learning curve: Since the new interface brings in an ambitious shift in a lot of things, it is expected that average users would get confused and will take some time to get used to the new controls, commands, and navigation of Windows 8 devices.